 Here we are then.
 The liberal elite waiting for Lee to impale a post Brexit Britain outdone by an America determined to do everything bigger.
 Playing to the curse of the comedian’s lot that is the weekend crowd intent on just going out and not hanging on their every word the stage was set for a master class in precision disdain.

 I saw Doug Stanhope here on a Saturday night and a crowd that were throwing up before they got in went to the bar when they wanted.
-Perhaps surprisingly then tonight’s mobile phone warning carried more of the air of the mischief which went on to characterise the set.
+Perhaps surprisingly then tonight’s mobile phone warning carried more of the air of the mischief which went onto characterise the set.
 Lee’s crowd know not to let their guard down completely though.
 Asking if anyone has a Sky subscription prompting shuffling in seats and showing a sudden interest in the Leicester Square Theatre carpet.
 I could be wrong but we do look like people who usually enthuse about the production values of “Westworld”.

 Digi box and phone dependency were returned to later but more as self-contained pieces than a reference to something from half hour previously which showed we had been paying attention.
-Indeed they are an integral part of a show which with a backdrop of a thoughtful man staring wistfully onto atomised indifference in Caspar David Friedrich’s “Wanderer above a Sea of Fog” may have been overtaken by world events.
+Indeed they are an integral part of show which with a backdrop of a thoughtful man staring wistfully onto atomised indifference in Caspar David Friedrich’s “Wanderer above a Sea of Fog” may have been overtaken by world events.

 Repetition is used to bludgeoning effect at the start of each act as Lee uses the twisted visions of Farage and Trump and simply swaps names around.
 Otherwise if the likes of the anti- immigrant powered EU vote makes him feel some of his set seem less important Lee is having his cake and eating it by refusing to let such material go.
 Thankfully when it’s as good as “Content Provider” this is more than forgivable.

-Performing in front of a pile of other comedian’s bargain bin DVDs shows Lee still knows it but he illustrates his own disposability by reference to the BBC’s preference for remakes of “Are You Being Served?” over his cancelled “Comedy Vehicle”.
-That the organisation prioritises the death of Tara Palmer Tomkinson above that of Hancock and Steptoe writer Alan Simpson is no surprise.
+Performing in front of a pile of other comedian’s bargain bin DVDs shows he still knows it but he illustrates his own disposability by reference to the BBC’s preference for remakes of “Are You Being Served?” over his cancelled “Comedy Vehicle”.
+That the organisation prioritises the death of Tara Palmer Tomkinson above that of Hancock and Steptoe writer Alan Simpson should be no surprise.
 Lee’s observation that the criteria for returning stuff that doesn’t work should be widened meant we had to listen to Deacon Blue at the interval.

 As close to conventional in delivery as Lee and a lengthy piece on the history of bondage can be proved the highlight of the night.
 As the work involved in our pervy ancestors getting their own masks and harnesses reached a hysterical pitch it took on the air of a quaint cottage industry compared to today’s Amazon sweat shop society.
 If everything is immediate even smut has been devalued.